 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

-- Put the nut butter and chocolate chips in a 2-cup pyrex measuring cup, and microwave for 60 seconds, stirring untill all chips are melted.
+- Put the nut butter and chocolate chips in a 2-cup pyrex measuring cup, and microwave for 60 seconds, stirring until all chips are melted.
 Microwave another 10 seconds if need be to melt all the chips, but be sure to stir to melt.

 - When fully melted pour into either the loaf pan (first line it with parchment)